Asif Saeed Khosa: Early life and family

-Judicial career
+Legal career

-Before becoming a judge, he was an advocate of the Supreme Court Bar Association and Lahore High Court Bar Association.
+Before becoming a judge, he was an advocate of the Supreme Court Bar Association of Pakistan and the Lahore High Court Bar Association.
 He was called to the Bar at the Honourable Society of Lincoln's Inn, London, Great Britain on 26 July 1979.

 Barrister Khosa was elevated to the Bench and appointed as Lahore High Court Judge in May 1998.
-When General Pervez Musharraf declared a state of emergency in November 2007, suspending the constitution and demanded the judges of the superior judiciary retake their oath under the Provisional Constitutional Order (PCO), Justice Khosa like then-Chief Justice Iftikhar Muhammad Chaudhry, and many other senior judges, refused to retake the oath.
+When General Pervez Musharraf declared a state of emergency in November 2007, suspending the constitution and demanding the judges of the superior judiciary retake their oath under the Provisional Constitutional Order (PCO), Justice Khosa like then-Chief Justice Iftikhar Muhammad Chaudhry, and many other senior judges, refused to retake the oath.
 They were suspended from their duties.
 On 18 August 2008, he was restored to his prior position as High Court Justice as a result of a lawyer's movement to restore the "deposed judges".
-He was among the larger bench of seven Supreme Court justices that was hearing Prime Minister Yousaf Raza Gillani's contempt of court case.
-In that case Supreme Court gave its judgement that had an additional attachment of Justice Khosa's extraordinary six-page note that became the subject of headlines in May, 2012.
+He was among the larger bench of seven Supreme Court justices that were hearing Prime Minister Yousaf Raza Gillani's contempt of court case.
+In that case Supreme Court gave its judgement that had an additional attachment of Justice Khosa's extraordinary six-page note that became the subject of headlines in May 2012.
 Justice Khosa quoting Kahlil Gibran wrote about the "Pity of the Nation" that became subject of media coverage all over the country.
 He also headed the larger bench of the Supreme Court that was hearing the "Panama Case" related to the alleged money laundering and off-shore illegal investment by former Prime Minister Nawaz Sharif and his family.
 Remarking on article 62 and 63 of the constitution in the "Panama Case" hearing he said:This case is the first of its kind… we know the gravity of a declaration by the court and its affect for both the parties, saying that someone was not honest.
 But we have to lay down parameters, otherwise, except for the Jamaat-i-Islami chief Sirajul Haq, no one will survive.